mmzeynalli/mmzeynalli/README.md

 ### 💬 Who am I?
 I am Miradil Zeynalli, the graduate of ADA University, one of the leading universities of Baku, Azerbaijan.
-Currently working as embedded software engineer in Sumaks Technologies.
+Used to work as embedded software engineer in Sumaks Technologies, but currently working as Lead Django Developer at Starex.

 ### 🔭 What else do I do?
 Besides embedded engineering, I am also interested in Data Science and Machine Learning.
 In my last year of bachelors, I did my Senior Design Project in "Statistical Analysis and Visualization of BP DTS data", where we worked with data of oil wells of British Petroleum.
 Furthermore, I developed timetable program which uses AI for assigning time slots to courses.